CSS-Angie/hangman/README.md

 ## Setup of the repository

-The basic setup starts with setting up the repository for the project in Github.
+The basic setup starts with setting up the repository for the project in GitHub.
 Within it creating a project board and filling the board with the user stories and their requirements with the subsequent tasks, labelling every task in the to-do section with must-have, should-have, and could-have.
 For this repository a template is used from Code Institute to make sure all necessary files are in the folder.
 Separately three files named requirements.txt, hangman.py and words.py are created for this project.
+After reading the deployment requirements, the contents of hangman.py were put in the run.py file and hangman.py was deleted.

 ## External sources
-External sources used in this project are mentioned in requirements.txt: colorama==0.4.6 pyfiglet==1.0.2
+External sources used in this project are mentioned in requirements.txt:
+  - colorama==0.4.6
+  - pyfiglet==1.0.2
 These are imported at the common places.

 The setup is checked and deployed and ready to be filled with all features.